 Your ribs are curved bones in your chest.
 They help protect your lungs and expand and contract when you breathe.
 Children's ribs bend easily and can often withstand a blow or fall.
 But adult ribs are more likely to break (fracture) under stress.
 Even coughing or a hard sneeze can fracture a rib.

 Although they can be painful, most rib fractures aren't serious.
 But they often make it hard to cough or breathe deeply.
-Get medical care right away if you have:
+Get to the ER or call 911 right away if you have:

 A healthcare provider will ask about your injury and examine you carefully.

 An X-ray of your chest will likely be taken to show any major damage to ribs and lungs.
 But ribs can have small breaks that don't show up on X-rays, even though they still hurt.
 In some cases, a CT scan may be done.

 You may be given medicine to ease your discomfort.

 In rare cases, rib fractures can cause a lung to collapse or lead to bleeding in the chest.
 In these cases, a tube will be inserted into the chest to reinflate the lung or drain the blood.

 You are likely to heal in 6 to 8 weeks.
 Most rib fractures heal on their own with no lasting effects.
 Call your healthcare provider right away if you notice any of these symptoms:

 Fever of 100.4°F (38°C) or above, or as directed by your provider